 Yes, a minimum of 2000 calories, this will be verified on the day of the delivery of your bib number and must accompany the entire route for the day of consumption.

 REMEMBER, event without assistance, only providing 10L of water on average per athlete in each stage, a minimum load capacity for 2.5L water will be required.
 Each runner must carry a minimum of 2,000 calories per day, for a total of 7 days, adding a minimum of 14,000 calories.

-In no case will any participant be alone on the track.
-A “Sweeping” team from the organization is always behind the runner in last position.
+In no case will no participant be left alone on the track.
+A SWEEPER team of the organization is always behind the runner in last position.

-It depends on the stages, although as a general rule, the aid stations can be found every 10 or 12 km.
+It depends on the stages, although as a general rule, refreshments can be found every 10 or 12 kms.

-Only water as a contribution of hydrates to the runner, an average of 3L per athlete.
-In the CP (control of passage) we will have medical assistance and a rest area.
+Only water as hydrate contribution to the runner, an average of 3L per athlete.
+In the CP (control of passage) we will have medical assistance as well as a rest area.

-The route will be duly and sufficiently signposted in order to avoid unwanted “mistakes”.
+The route will be duly and sufficiently signposted in order to avoid unwanted “misunderstandings”.

-In the CPs (checkpoints), as well as in the camps, there is a health care service available to the participants.
-In any case, each runner must carry their first-aid kit with the established material, SEE mandatory material.
+In the CPs (passage controls), as well as in the camps, there is a medical service available to the participants.
+In any case, each runner must carry their first aid kit with the established material as mandatory material, SEE mandatory material.